BrantaOps/bugs/README.md

 # Disclosure
 Please send all submissions and questions to support AT branta DOT pro.
-We review and respond as quickly as possible.
+We will review and respond as quickly as possible.